Updated: Nov 20

 But what about walking?
 Do you think that walking can be classed as vigorous physical activity?

 A study conducted by researchers from the University of Norfolk has shown that our definition of what constitutes vigorous activity may be a bit warped.
 It may indeed be possible to do vigorous activity without placing high loads on the joints in the lower limbs.

-The researchers conducted a study where they compared 3 activities:
+The researchers did a study where they compared three activities:

 Horizontal walking on a treadmill

 Incline walking (11%) on a treadmill

 They worked out the intensity of each activity by calculating how much oxygen participants used during the activities.
 Then they set the speed for it so that the incline walking’s intensity was equal to that of the horizontal running.
 Both of these activities were 3 times more intense than the horizontal walking.

 By doing this, the incline walking qualified as vigorous activity.
 They then measured all the forces that went through the lower limbs of the participants and their results were very interesting.

 They found that the peak force as well as the rate of loading were significantly higher during running than during both walking conditions (this as expected).
 Interestingly, they found that the rate of loading during uphill walking was also lower than during horizontal walking.

 Looking at the total force during each activity, the researchers found that the participants experienced a 79% increase when running compared to walking uphill.